Timothy C. Hain, MD. • Page last modified: February 19, 2022

 If the MRI is abnormal -- generally with a lesion in the triangle of GM, - - it should be the "non-essential" variant of OPM.

-If the timing is irregular -- could be simulated.
+If the timing is irregular -- it could be simulated, or it could be related to irritability in a reflex loop.
 If it goes away in sleep --it should not be the central OPM.
 The LACK of eye movements is not a good way to determine if simulated or real.
 Sometimes there is an ambiguity between "essential" PM, mainly meaning PM with a normal MRI, and "simulated" PM.

 Palatal myoclonus is a clinical diagnosis and the differential diagnosis with respect to cause is very limited.
 In our experience, about half of patients have had a stroke.

-Tests that we recommend in all persons with palatal myoclonus:
+Tests that we recommend in all persons with oculopalatal myoclonus: